technomancy/leiningen/doc/FAQ.md

   around the problem would be to load a bare repl by invoking `lein trampoline run -m clojure.main/repl`, though you may want to use `rlwrap` on that to get proper key bindings and history.

+**Q:** What does "Unrecognized VM option 'TieredStopAtLevel=1'" mean?
+**A:** Old versions of the JVM do not support the directives Leiningen uses for tiered compilation which allow the JVM to boot more quickly.
+You can disable this behaviour with `export LEIN_JVM_OPTS=` or upgrade your JVM to something more recent. (newer than b25 of Java 6)